December 23, 2024

 4. Events and directions should correspond in character. (from page 10)

-To achieve these goals, Carter examined a number of symbolic systems.
+To achieve these goals, C.E.O.
+Carter examined a number of symbolic systems.
 Symbolic because they were not based on any actual planetary movement, but rather, were arcs, arbitrarily chosen and then uniformly applied to all factors in the natal chart.

 In this book, he presents the best of his research.
 Among the systems of exceptional merit are the One degree, the Naibod (59 8), the Duodenary (2 degrees 30), the Sub-duodenary (12 30), the Septenary (4 2/7ths degree), Novenary (3 degrees 20), and the Fractional Measure, which is based on natal aspects.